jarmoni/hsp-spec/README.md

   * *MessageID* (*VarInt*): The *MessageID* is used to correlate messages to their Acknowledges or Errors.
 They are defined by the sender of the message and can be arbitrary numbers.
-The same *MessageID* MUST only be reused once an response was received for it.
+The same *MessageID* MUST only be reused once a response was received for it.
 The recipient SHOULD allow at least 128 bits for the *MessageID* to support UUIDs.
   * *Type* (*VarInt*): Valid values are specified by the application.
 The